 As of April 2016, the articling students’ biweekly salary was $1988.30.
 The Government of Alberta pays Law Society of Alberta application and admission fees, and CPLED registration fees.

-Each articling student has their own office in the courthouse and shares an adjacent student common area.
+Each articling student has an office in the courthouse and shares an adjacent student common area.
 Students are entitled to 10 days of holidays over the course of the 10-month article, as well as up to 15 days of sick leave.
 Students are eligible to participate in the Government of Alberta employee benefits program.

 Qualifications & Application Requirements